What is Minification? Why is it Important?

 Debugging Challenges

 One of the most significant hurdles introduced by minification is the complexity of debugging.
 When code is minified, it is transformed into a highly condensed format.
-This involves not only the removal of whitespace and comments, which aid in readability, but also often includes the renaming of variables and functions to shorter forms.
+This involves not only the removal of whitespace and comments, which aid in readability.
+But also often includes the renaming of variables and functions to shorter forms.
 While these modifications are excellent for reducing file size, they render the code much less human-readable.
 Consequently, developers find it difficult to trace and diagnose issues directly in the minified version.
 This issue is particularly pronounced in environments where the minified code is the only version available for inspection, such as in a live production setting.

 The challenge is that the debugger shows this transformed, compact code, making it hard to map the issues back to the understandable, original source code.
-While tools like source maps exist to address this problem, they require additional setup and management, and there’s always a risk of the source map not accurately reflecting the minified code, especially if there are ongoing changes in the codebase.
+While tools like source maps exist to address this problem, they require additional setup and management.
+And there’s always a risk of the source map not accurately reflecting the minified code.
+Especially if there are ongoing changes in the codebase.

 Illustrative Minification Code Example: